 Fika is designed to keep you happy with warmth and beauty and human comraderie.
 It is the Scandinavian tradition of sitting down with friends or colleagues for strong coffee and sweet pastries, morning and afternoon, and it creates highlights.
 Midsummer Day, the summer solstice holiday that falls in late June, is celebrated with family, friends, and bonfires for internal and external warmth.
 In this gorgeous landscape of blues, greens, greys, and vivid reds, fika pastries carry out the palette.
 Red currant, boysenberry, meringue, and chocolate harmonize in pastry cases around Stockholm.
 Most famously, the lime green princess cake, crowned by a single pink rose, has classic artistic quality.
-My pilgrimage led me to a palace of pastries: Haga Bageri.
+My wanderings led me to a palace of pastries: Haga Bageri

 If I ever have another lost year and disappear in time again, you’ll know where to find me: among the swans and pastries of Scandinavia.
 Here are a few great books with recipes to bring the timeless delight of fika home to you:

 The Scandinavian Cookbook by Trine Hahnemann (and all of her other books)

 …and while we’re on the subject: